PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 - [PostHog Users's Slack](https://posthog.com/slack), specifically `#community-support`.
 Users who post in `#general` or elsewhere should be instructed to post in `#community-support`
 - Sentry issues, either [directly](https://sentry.io/organizations/posthog/issues/?project=1899813) or in `#sentry` in our main Slack.

-Zendesk will also get populated with new issues from people outside the PostHog organization on the `posthog` and `posthog.com` repos, as well as with Squeak questions.
+Zendesk will also get populated with new issues from people outside the PostHog organization on the `posthog` and `posthog.com` repos, and also Squeak questions.
 These tickets will come with links to the issue or Squeak so you can answer them in the appropriate platform, rather than on Zendesk itself.

+The feedback box on the PostHog app will automatically create a Zendesk ticket and lets the user know that we've create a ticket for them.
+If it's a feature request feel free to reply with something short like "Thanks for the feedback!
+We'll take a look at this and get back to you if we have any questions.".
+If there's not enough information it might be worth reviewing the session recording or asking them for more information.

 ### Communication